joshuadanpeterson/strudel-ls/README.md

   npm -w packages/strudel-ls run build:data
 ```

-This parses `doc.json` and sound metadata to produce `builtins.json` and `sounds.json` bundled with the server.
+This parses Strudel's API Reference (`doc.json`) and built-in sound library metadata to produce `builtins.json` and `sounds.json` bundled with the server.

 ## E2E tests and pinned dependency
 The E2E suite depends on `plenary.nvim` pinned to a known commit for stability.
 The setup script vendors it at the expected SHA before tests.